Marlene-Lwin/Red-Team/Domain-Redirect/socat and Iptable.md

 sudo ufw allow from 35.153.183.204 to any port 8080 proto tcp sudo ufw allow out to 35.153.183.204 port 8080 proto tcp sudo ufw deny out to any

+###On The Redirector
+sudo ufw allow 22
+sudo ufw allow 8080
 ```